episode6/redux-store-flow/docs/STORE_FLOW.md

 Since a Middleware is executed with a `CoroutineScope`, it can safely launch async work in response to actions, however it's bad practice to defer execution of the `next` dispatch function.

-Currently, the only Middleware we ship `SideEffectMiddleware`, which you can read more about in the [SideEffect Readme](SIDE_EFFECTS.md#sideeffects).
+Currently, the only Middleware we ship is `SideEffectMiddleware`, which you can read more about in the [SideEffect Readme](SIDE_EFFECTS.md#sideeffects).
 If you're new to redux, this should be the only Middleware you need to worry about (besides simple logging).

 ### ReduceAction Pattern